yt-project/yt/doc/source/installing.rst

 Nightly Conda Builds
 ^^^^^^^^^^^^^^^^^^^^

+**Note**: Nightly builds for OS X are currently unavailable.
+OS X users that want the most recent yt are encouraged to go to :ref:`conda-source-build`.

 If you would like to install latest development version of yt, you can download it from our custom anaconda channel: